yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth2-app2app-browserless.md

 --- abstract

 This document defines a protocol enabling native apps from different app publishers, using the App2App pattern to act as OAuth Client And Authorization Server, native browserless user navigation.
-The native experience is enabled also when using any number of brokers to federate across trust networks, while retaining highest levels of security.
+The native experience is retained also when the Client uses any number of brokers to federate across trust networks, while retaining highest levels of security.

 --- middle